Devan-Kerman/kvax/README.md

 - `bwd_params`: `FlashAttentionParamsConfig` for the backward pass.
 Defaults to predefined parameters for the GPU model.
 - `assume_sequential_positions`: Assumes sequential token positions and skips loading `query_positions` and `kv_positions`.
 If set to `True`, the attention behaves the same as when `is_causal == True` in `jax.nn.dot_product_attention`.
 The default is `False`.
 - `memory_optimized_gqa_backward`: Enables memory-optimised gradient computation for grouped-query attention when set to `True`.
 This flag affects performance, making it slower, but can save GPU memory on activations during the backward pass if it becomes a bottleneck.
 It may be useful for small models with long contexts.
 The default is `False`.
 - `permute_tokens_for_load_balance`: Permutes tokens to achieve better load balancing across GPUs when set to True.
 Used only during context parallelism.
-For more details, refer to the [Llama3 training article](https://arxiv.org/abs/2407.21783).
+For more details, refer to the [Llama 3 training paper](https://arxiv.org/abs/2407.21783).
 The default is True.
 - `debug`: Prints the low-level IR of the kernel when set to `True`.
 The default is `False`.
 - `mesh`: Device mesh configuration for distributed execution.
 If set to `None`, it uses the mesh from the global context.
 An exception is raised if `None` is provided and no mesh is available from the global context.
 The default is `None`.